adelaiderobinson/adelaiderobinson/README.md

 ### :sunflower: Hello I'm Adelaide!
 pronouns: (she/her)

-:book: I'm Currently a graduate student in the Master of Environmental Data Science Program at University of California Santa Barbara
+:book: I'm currently a graduate student in the Master of Environmental Data Science Program at University of California Santa Barbara

 :fish: My work experience is primarily in fisheries monitoring and I'm passionate about fish and wildlife conservation
 ### About Me